BarRaider/streamdeck-tools/MigrateTo7.0.md

 ```

 Assemble both outputs into your `.sdPlugin` folder with `win-x64/` and `osx-x64/` subdirectories, alongside shared assets (manifest, images, Property Inspector).

-### Known Gotcha: System.Management and Trimming

-`System.Management` (WMI) does not work in trimmed .NET 10 builds due to COM interop incompatibility.
-If your plugin or any dependency uses WMI, replace those calls with alternatives (e.g., Windows Registry reads).
-This only affects trimmed self-contained builds.

 ## Deprecation Timeline